 - Avoid strenuous activities and high temperatures for at least two weeks to prevent the worsening of what could have been mild and temporary side effects.

 Cost of Chemical Peels

 The average starting cost of chemical peels in Dubai is AED 475.
 The exact cost of the treatment may vary from person to person, depending on the following factors:

 - Type of chemical peel used for the treatment

 - The type and extent of the skin issue being treated

 - Geographic location and reputation of the clinic or treatment facility

 Your doctor may not prescribe you a chemical peel if you:

 - Have been taking oral isotretinoin for the past six months.

-- Are pregnant or nursing.
+- Are pregnant, planning to become pregnant, or nursing.